CLINICAL TRIAL FOR DOGS WITH ACUTE CRANIAL CRUCIATE LIGAMENT INJURIES

 - Clients will also be asked to complete a short questionnaire in order to assess patient progress.

 Clinical trials help evaluate new medical techniques and can help change and improve medical treatment options provided to veterinary patients.
 Benefits of this particular clinical trial include:

 - Minimally invasive joint evaluation (arthroscopy) at no additional cost (typically this is an additional $300 to the standard TPLO cost)

-- Additional radiographic evaluation (at 6 weeks and 6 months) at no charge (approximately $600 with sedation)
+- Additional examination and radiographic evaluation at 6 months at no charge (normally $425 with sedation)

-- A $200 reimbursement will be made at the final recheck (6 months) if all recheck and follow up has been completed per study protocol.
+- A $200 reimbursement will be made to the client at the final recheck (6 months) if all recheck and follow up has been completed per study protocol.